gordonbrander/lualit/README.md

 # Lualit

-Lualit is literate programming for Lua.
+**Lualit is literate programming for Lua**.
 It lets you write your Lua code as a markdown file with a `.lualit` or `.lua.md` extension.
 In Lualit, indented text is considered to be Lua code.
 Everything else is treated as a comment.